Hellboy: Concept and creation

 Hellboy originated in 1991 with a drawing Mike Mignola did for a Great Salt Lake Comic-Con promotional pamphlet of a demon with the name "Hell Boy" written on his belt.
 Mignola had initially no intention of doing anything serious with the concept, but eventually decided he liked the name.

 Later, Mignola became interested in doing a creator-owned comic, as he felt it made more sense to create his own characters for the stories he wanted to tell, rather than trying to shoehorn existing characters into these stories.
 Mignola elaborated, "The kinds of stories I wanted to do I had in mind before I created Hellboy.
 It's not like I created Hellboy and said, 'Hey, now what does this guy do?'
 I knew the kinds of stories I wanted to do but just needed a main guy."
 He initially created Hellboy as part of a team of five but scrapped this idea when he realized he could not think of any team names that he liked.

 Much like other popular male comic book heroes, such as Batman, Wolverine, Iron Man, Daredevil, and Spawn, Hellboy is constantly tormented by his tragic past and struggles with the knowledge that in the right circumstances, he could become a far greater evil.
 One example being in Wake the Devil where he describes his mindset since the aftermath of Seed of Destruction by saying, "I like not knowing.
 I've gotten by for fifty-two years without knowing.
 I sleep good not knowing."

-In a 2012 interview, while comparing the Hellboy from the del Toro movies, Mignola revealed the personality of Hellboy was based off his father: "My Hellboy is modeled on my father in some ways, a guy who’s been in the Korean War and he’s traveled and he’s done a lot of stuff, and he’s kind of got a “been there, done that” attitude.
-He’s also been in the world.
-Del Toro’s change was to have Hellboy bottled up in a room and mooning over the girl he can’t have.
+In a 2012 interview, while comparing the Hellboy from the del Toro movies, Mignola revealed the personality of Hellboy was based on his father: "My Hellboy is modeled on my father in some ways, a guy who's been in the Korean War and he's traveled and he's done a lot of stuff, and he's kind of got a "been there, done that" attitude.
+He's also been in the world.
+Del Toro's change was to have Hellboy bottled up in a room and mooning over the girl he can't have.
 With my Hellboy, there were no girl problems.
 That element of the character was completely not in the comic."